singleron-RD/CeleScope/doc/assay/multi_bulk_rna.md

 - `--mod`: Specifies the script format:
   - `shell` bash script
   - `sjm` (for [Simple Job Manager](https://github.com/StanfordBioinformatics/SJM))
-- `--steps_run` If you need to add the step of splitting FASTQ files for each sample, use `--steps_run sample,starsolo,split_fastq`.

 ### **3. Run the analysis**
 After executing `sh run.sh`, a `shell/` directory will be created, containing `{sample}.sh` scripts.